 • Preheat the oven to 425 degrees F. Coat a sheet pan with cooking spray.

-• Divide the pizza dough into 3 or 4 pieces, depending on the size you want your calzones.
+• Divide the pizza dough into 4 pieces.

 • Roll the dough into 1/4 inch thick ovals or rectangles.

-• Place the sausage in a pan and cook according to package directions.
-Use a spatula to break up the cooked sausage into bite sized pieces.
+• Place the sausage in a pan and cook over medium heat for 4-5 minutes or until browned, using a spatula to break up the meat as it cooks.

 • Add the bell peppers to the pan and cook for 3-4 minutes or until softened.